 The investment policy in EU evidenced a transformation after the Lisbon Treaty where the EU gained exclusive competence on foreign direct investment as part of the common commercial policy.
 This change was reflected in the EC policy note for consultation "Towards a comprehensive European international investment policy" in July 2010, presenting the new approach to investment policy at EU level.
 The investment policy agenda in EU Member States over the past 50 years produced a large number of bilateral investment agreements (more than 1,400), offering investment protection to many European investors.
 In September 2015 the discussions over a new investment court system were launched.
 Additionally, in September 2017 the EU proposed a new regulation9 to help the EU and the Member States review foreign direct investment.
 This approach though fully preserves the right of the Member States to regulate their economies in the public interest.
-The EU approach in the investment policy needs to be embraced by WB6 in developing the regional investment agenda to ensure an attractive and conducive environment for foreign investors.
+The EU approach in the investment policy needs to be embraced by WB6 in developing the regional investors.